AdobeDocs/federated-audience-composition.en/help/compositions/activities/save-profiles.md

 >[!CONTEXTUALHELP]
 >id="dc_orchestration_saveprofile_selectaepschema"
->title="Select AEP Schema"
+>title="Select Experience Platform Schema"
 >abstract="Choose the Experience Platform schema for the profiles."

+>[!CONTEXTUALHELP]
+>id="dc_orchestration_saveprofile_updatemode"
+>title="Save Profile update mode"
+>abstract="The available update modes for the save profile activity include full update and incremental update."

+>[!CONTEXTUALHELP]
+>id="dc_orchestration_saveprofile_updatemode_full"
+>title="Full update"
+>abstract="The full update mode updates the full set of profiles for enrichment."

+>[!CONTEXTUALHELP]
+>id="dc_orchestration_saveprofile_updatemode_incremental"
+>title="Incremental update"
+>abstract="The incremental update mode updates the profiles that have been modified since the last enrichment ran."

+>[!CONTEXTUALHELP]
+>id="dc_orchestration_saveprofile_primaryidentityfield"
+>title="Primary identity field"
+>abstract="The primary identity field indicates ."

 The **Save profiles** activity allows you to enrich Adobe Experience Platform profiles with data federated from external warehouses.

-This activity is typically used to enhance customer profiles by bringing in additional attributes and insights without physically moving or duplicating the data into the platform
+This activity is typically used to enhance customer profiles by bringing in additional attributes and insights without physically moving or duplicating the data into the platform.

 ## Configure the Save profiles activity {#save-profile-configuration}